funktor/funktor.github.io/_posts/2026-03-12-cuda-gemms.markdown

 <br/><br/>
 Time taken to multiply two 4096x4096 matrices is around `14.7231 ms`.
 <br/><br/>
-A slightly better solution would be to first copy the 64x64 tile of FP16 floats from global memory to shared memory and then use `wmma::load_matrix_sync` to transfer data from shared memory to registers for each 16x16 sub-tile within the 64x64 tile.
-Since copying from global memory to shared memory also involves register, we can use async copy as previously seen.
+A slightly better solution would be to first copy the `64x64 tile` of FP16 floats from global memory to shared memory and then use `wmma::load_matrix_sync` to transfer data from shared memory to registers for each 16x16 sub-tile within the 64x64 tile.
+Since copying from global memory to shared memory also involves register, we can use async copy (which does not use registers) as previously seen.
 <br/><br/>
 ```cpp
 __global__